rchlai/ip/docs/README.md

 help you record tasks efficiently.
 With RCApp, you can input commands to add, list, and manage your tasks with ease.

+## Installation

+1. Ensure you have `Java 17` or above installed in your computer.
+2. Download the latest `.jar` file.
+3. Copy the file to the folder you want to use as the *home folder* for your RCApp application.
+4. Open a command terminal, `cd`, into the folder you put the jar file in, and use the `java -jar ip.jar` command to run the application.

 ## Adding deadlines

 // Describe the action and its outcome.